ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 - To get the prediction I transformed the test review using the above fitted Tfidf representation and got the prediction.
 >  **On the test set of IMDB dataset, this model got an accuracy of - 89.3%**

-## Sentiment analysis using multilayer LSTM
+## Multilayer LSTM-RNN classifier using custom-trained word embedding and pre-trained GloVe word embedding

 - Above two techniques work on the principle that given a word, how much that word belongs to a certain category and we apply it to the whole text of words and try to get the intuition that which category does this whole text of word belong to.
 - But these model fail to capture word to word relationships i.e, how much given a word affect the occurrence of its nearby words.